Enterprise surveys

 - communicate with Statistics Estonia.

-The new environment offers users more options.
+The self-service environment offers users more options.
 For example, you can

 - extend the deadlines for responding to questionnaires,